MohamedAbdelhalem/Acrreditations/AG_Setup_and_Configuration/Multi-Domain_AOAG.md

 - **No FCI support**: Failover Cluster Instances cannot be used in domain-independent clusters.
 - **Manual listener registration**: You must manually configure DNS entries for AG listeners.

-If you're planning to deploy this in production, I can help you sketch out the certificate strategy, DNS setup, and failover logic.
-Just let me know how deep you want to go.